Confidence Intervals for Projections of Partially Identified Parameters: Theoretical Results

 \subsection{Convergence of the E-A-M Algorithm}

-We now provide formal conditions under which $p'\theta^{*,L}$ converges to the true end point of $CI_n$ as $L\to\infty$.\footnote{We build on \cite{Bull_Convergence_2011}, who proves a convergence result for the algorithm proposed by \cite{jonesefficient1998} applied to an unconstrained optimization problem in which the objective function is unknown outside the evaluation points.} Our convergence result recognizes that the parameters of the Gaussian process prior in \eqref{eq:EAM:gauss_prior} are estimated for each iteration of the A-step using the ``observations" $\{\theta^\ell,c(\theta^\ell)\}_{\ell=1}^L$, and hence change with $L$.
-Because of this, a requirement for convergence is that $c(\theta)$ is a sufficiently smooth function of $\theta$.
-We show that a high-level condition guaranteeing this level of smoothness ensures a general convergence result for the E-A-M algorithm.
+We next provide formal conditions under which the sequence $p'\theta^{*,L}$ generated by the E-A-M algorithm converges to the true end point of $CI_n$ as $L\to\infty$ at a rate that we obtain.
+Although $p'\theta^{*,L}=\max\{p'\theta^{(\ell)}:\ell \in\{1,..., L\}, \bar g(\theta)\le c(\theta^{(\ell)})\}$, so that $\theta^{*,L}$ satisfies the \emph{true} constraints for each $L$, the sequence of evaluation points $\theta^{(\ell)}$ is mostly obtained through expected improvement maximization (M-Step) with respect to the \emph{approximating} surface $c_L(\cdot)$.
+Because of this, a requirement for convergence is that the function $c(\cdot)$ is sufficiently smooth, so that the approximation error in $|c(\theta)-c_L(\theta)|$ vanishes uniformly in $\theta$ as $L\to\infty$.\footnote{As in \cite{Bull_Convergence_2011}, our convergence result accounts for the fact that the parameters of the Gaussian process prior in \eqref{eq:EAM:gauss_prior} are re-estimated for each iteration of the A-step using the ``training data" $\{\theta^\ell,c(\theta^\ell)\}_{\ell=1}^L$.} We furthermore assume that the constraint set in \eqref{eq:general_problem} satisfies a degeneracy condition introduced to the partial identification literature by \cite[Condition C.3]{CHT}.\footnote{\cite[eq.
+(4.6)]{CHT} impose the condition on the population identified set.} In our application, the condition requires that $\cC_n(\hat{c}_n)$ has an interior and that the inequalities in \eqref{eq:CI}, when evaluated at points in a (small) $\tau$-contraction of $\cC_n(\hat{c}_n)$, are satisfied with a slack that is proportional to $\tau$.
+Theorem \ref{thm:eiconv} below establishes that these conditions jointly ensure convergence of the E-A-M algorithm at a specific rate.
 This is a novel contribution to the literature on response surface methods for constrained optimization.